Why are Aztec Tattoos so Popular?

 Aztec tattoos, almost always done with black and grey ink, are tribal tattoos that have a ferocity about them with intricate lines and even 3D effects.

-They have powerful look to them that is rugged and often manly that provides them with a great look on the body.
+They have powerful look that is rugged and often manly providing them with a great look on the body.

 Aztec tattoos come with some ancient knowledge, like a faint whisper from an old Aztec woman telling you stories from the past.